XingYing99/Portfolio-Risk-Managemet/README.md

 # Portfolio-Risk-Managemet

-Question 1
+### Question 1

-Comparison of returns
+#### Compare the risk and return performance of 4 portfolios (best, worst, and your portfolio before/after subjective adjustment) until 2020 October.

 The table below reports the monthly returns for each of the first 10 months of 2020.